Rose Lokissim: Early life

 Rose Lokissim grew up in a polygamous household in a small village in Chad.
 Rose was described as a passionate and peaceful person who didn't let her age or gender get in the way of her taking charge when needed in any given situation.
 One of her family members recounted a time in 1967 where Rose's father would only listen to her during a terrible fight with one of his wives.

 Fighting against Hissène Habré

 Lokissim became one of Chad's first elite soldiers in the late 1970s.
 In 1984 Rose joined the opposition.
 Rose and others were arrested on September 14, 1984 by the DDS.
 Rose was first taken to La Piscine.
 This prison was a swimming pool initially.
 She spent the remainder of her life at Les Locaux.
-Rose spent time in both the womens and mens cell.
+Rose spent time in both the women's and men's cell.
 One survivor that served time with Lokissim stated that Rose helped her deliver her baby.
 Rose also documented the conditions in the prison.
 On 15 May 1986, Habré became aware of Rose's actions and continued political defiance and ordered her execution.